agnescameron/teaching-site/_posts/hunter/2020-02-10-any-requests.md

 categories: [HTTP]
 tags: [history, network infrastructure, security]
 description: this week we'll talk about requests and APIs, and some moments in internet history.
 We'll learn to use some command line tools, and talk about some interesting uses of data.
-assignment: make an interface to a remote API.
+assignment: make a website that interfaces to a remote API, and displays the information in a novel form.
 assignment-due: 02/24
 readings: Everest Pipkin, [*It was raining in the data center*](https://medium.com/s/story/it-was-raining-in-the-data-center-9e1525c37cc3)<br>Julian Oliver, [*Stealth Infrastructure*](https://rhizome.org/editorial/2014/may/20/stealth-infrastructure/)
 ---